designedmind/2017/CFP.md

 REPRESENTING OURSELVES

-When I consider my own mind, the fact that I am consciousness is quite mysterious.
-It seems to be a &ldquo;further fact&rdquo; about me, surplus to all the conceivable functional facts, that I have subjective experience.
-At least in principle, it seems possible that a machine could have the same outward behaviour yet lack an inner life.
-These intuitions are compelling, and lead many to the conclusion that understanding consciousness will require a new kind of science.
-Some propose identifying consciousness with information-processing of a certain complexity; others construe it as an emergent epiphenomenon.
-These ideas accommodate our intuitions, but offer little insight into why such an identification makes sense, or why such a thing as consciousness should emerge.
+When I consider my own mind, the fact that I have subjective experience is quite mysterious.
+It seems to be a &ldquo;further fact&rdquo; about me, surplus to all the conceivable functional facts.
+I can imagine a machine with the same outward behaviour, yet lacking an inner life.
+These intuitions are compelling, and lead many to conclude that understanding consciousness will require a new kind of science.
+Some propose identifying consciousness with information-processing of a certain complexity.
+Others propose that consciousness is an epiphenomenon, present whenever certain kinds of processes are present.
+These ideas accommodate our intuitions, but offer little insight into why such an identification makes sense, or why some processes are accompanied by such a thing as consciousness.

 A striking feature of the &ldquo;further fact&rdquo; intuition is that it leaves consciousness in a passive role, with little to do except come along for the ride.
-This neglects the fact that consciousness is much of the _subject matter_ of what we say and do: we can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how we believe the world to be, summarise our goals and plans, explain the world around us in terms of possibilities for action, and justify the actions we take in terms of consciously held beliefs, desires and feelings.
-While we intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, we remain curiously oblivious to the fact that if we are able to talk about consciousness at all, then it can only be a psychological mechanism taking place in the physical world.
+This neglects a crucial fact about our behaviour, namely that consciousness is much of the _subject matter_ of what we say and do.
+We can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how we believe the world to be, summarise our goals and plans, explain the world around us in terms of possibilities for action, and justify the actions we take in terms of consciously held beliefs, desires and feelings.
+While we intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, we remain curiously oblivious to the fact that if we are able to talk about consciousness at all &mdash; if &ldquo;consciousness talk&rdquo; is ever to be about &ldquo;actualc onsciousness&rdquo; &mdash; then the latter must be a psychological mechanism taking place in the physical world.

 It is therefore this feature of our phenotype &mdash; elaborate behaviour oriented around an ostensibly private mental life &mdash; that is the proper